 Misconception 1: “ASRS is too expensive.”

-To give you an example, a manufacturing operation installs a vertical lift module (VLM) to store parts needed on their production line.
-As a result, they’ve saved 85% floor space by consolidating what was once stored on rack and shelving into this VLM.
+To give you an example, a manufacturing operation installs a Vertical Lift Module to store parts needed on their production line.
+As a result, they’ve saved 85% floor space by consolidating what was once stored on rack and shelving into this Vertical Lift Module.
 Now they can repurpose the recovered floor space for their growing manufacturing line and in turn, generate more revenue for their business.
 While the initial investment might have been costly, the growth opportunity will benefit their bottom line for years to come.

 Misconception 2: “I'm worried about unplanned downtime.”